TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorbackupfaileddbguidchanged.md

 # Error UserErrorBackupFailedDBGuidChanged

 <!--issueDescription-->
-We have identified that your Log/Differential backup failed because database GUID has changed since the last successful Full backup.
+We have identified that your Log/Differential backup failed because database GUID has changed since the last successful full backup.
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Steps**

 To resolve this issue, perfom the below steps:

-* If scheduled Differential/Log backups fails with this issue Azure Backup uses auto-heal to trigger a remedial full backup. not further action is required.
+* If scheduled Differential/Log backups fails with this issue, Azure Backup uses auto-heal to trigger a remedial full backup.
+No further action is required.
-* If adhoc Differential/Log backups fails with this issue, then ensure Full backup is taken else, all subsequent adhoc Diff/Log backup will continue to fail with this error code.
+* If adhoc Differential/Log backups fails with this issue, then ensure a full backup is taken.
+Otherwise, all subsequent adhoc Diff/Log backups will continue to fail with this error code.